scenarex/scenarex.ca/src/pages/news/posts/2019-02-26-Partnership-Copibec-Scenarex.en.md

 ---
 templateKey: news-post
 metadata:
-  path: "/Copyright-partnership-copibec-scenarex"
-  date: "2019-02-26"
+  date: '2019-02-26'
   language: en
+  path: /Copyright-partnership-copibec-scenarex
-title: "Copyright Mangement: partnership between Copibec and Scenarex"
+title: 'Copyright Management: partnership between Copibec and Scenarex'
-author: "Simon-Pierre Marion"
+author: Simon-Pierre Marion
 ---
 <img src="/img/Communique_Scenarex_KC_1021x540.png" alt="Frédérique Couette et Simon-Pierre Marion">

 Montreal, February 26, 2019 – Copibec is leading the way by embracing blockchain technology through a partnership with Montreal start-up Scenarex, the leading developer of digital publishing solutions built on blockchain technology.
 The goal of this partnership is to deliver an automated copyright management platform for businesses that use copyright-protected content.